Mikhail Khodorkovsky: Life in exile (2013–present)

 In September 2016, Khodorkovsky launched an "Instead of Putin" website where visitors can vote for alternatives to Putin.

+In November 2017, Khodorkovsky launched the Dossier Center, which seeks to map the network of people operating in support of Putin.

-On 20 May 2022, Khodorkovsky was designated as 'foreign agent' by the Ministry of Justice of the Russian Federation.
+On 20 May 2022, following the Russian invasion of Ukraine, Khodorkovsky was designated as a 'foreign agent' by the Ministry of Justice of the Russian Federation.
 Also in May 2022, Khodorkovsky participated in the 8th "Russia Forum" in Vilnius, together with former Russian Prime Minister Mikhail Kasyanov, the head of the US-think tank Freedom House, the head of the US-government funded broadcaster Radio Free Europe and others.
 The aim of the "anti-Putin summit" was to develop a strategy on how to "deputise" Russia and "slay the Russian bear", meaning Vladimir Putin.
 The parliament, and not the president, should exercise power in Russia, Khodorkovsky said in Vilnius, adding that the end of Putin’s government “will not be long in coming”.

 In November 2022 Khodorkovsky published on the internet, a book in both Russian and English languages entitled "HOW DO YOU SLAY A DRAGON?
 A Manual for Start-Up Revolutionaries".

+On 30 April 2023 Khodorkovsky and a large group of exiles, among whom were Dmitry Gudkov, Ilya Ponomarev, Garry Kasparov, Leonid Gozman, Kirill Rogov, Ivan Preobrazhensky, Evgeny Chichvarkin, Boris Zimin, Sergey Guriev, Andrei Illarionov, Mark Feigin, Elena Lukyanova, Marat Gelman, Evgenia Chirikova, Anastasia Shevchenko as well as some 50 others, met in Berlin and signed a joint declaration "in which they declared their commitment to fundamental positions, the first of which is the criminal nature of the Russian war against Ukraine."
+The Putin regime was "illegitimate and criminal", and stated that for this reason it "must be eliminated".
+The document was entitled "Declaration of Russia’s Democratic Forces", and published in the form of a petition on Change.org.

+On 24 June 2023, Khodorkovsky wrote in support of the Wagner Group mutiny, urging citizens to give the mutineers gasoline and for their opponents not to fight against the mutiny.

+On 20 January 2025, Khodorkovsky posted pictures of himself at the Capital One Arena in Washington DC during the second inauguration of Donald Trump.